RubaIrshaid2/Resource-Management-System-/README.md

 The following endpoints are available:

-GET booking/all: Returns a list of all existing serversand their details.
+GET booking : Returns a list of all existing serversand their details.

 POST booking : Allocates memory on a server.
 The request body should contain a JSON object with a size field indicating the amount of memory to allocate (in GB).